 Instead of using a speaker selector switch to connect multiple speakers to your hifi amplifier you can use impedance matching volume controls, as outlined in the article on connecting four speakers.

 Depending on the impedance of your speakers and the rating of your amplifier, you should be able to use two pairs of speakers connected to a HiFi amplifier.
 However, it is wise to use the example given above as a guide and use the figures in the specifications of your amplifier and speakers to calculate and know for sure what the outcome will be.
 Otherwise use a multiple speaker selector switch and/or impedance matching volume controls.
 The video in Understanding Speaker Impedance explains how speaker selectors help with impedance protection

 For a practical discussion on how to simply wire just 2 pair of speakers to a stereo amplifier (4 speakers to a stereo amp), see my article on How to connect 2 speakers to 1 amplifier.

 For more practical information of how to wire two, three, four or more speakers to one amplifier using speaker selector switches and volume controls, see this article.

 Many practical examples of connecting multiple speakers to your HiFi have been discussed in the comments below.
-If, after reading these discussions, your still have a question please use the comments section below, and we can all learn more together.
+If, after reading these discussions, you still have a question please read the FAQs before submitting your question.